Should You Cheat on Keto?

 There are others who like to plan every meal and every snack and if they don’t plan they make poor choices when it comes to food.
 If you know that you would be tempted to grab an unhealthy choice when you haven’t planned very well then it is essential that you make a plan and stick to it consistently.

 - Make sure you keep some Keto friendly snacks handy at all times

 - Meal prep in advance so you don’t just want to grab something last minute

-* Please note that we do not recommend snacking in between meals we want to lower insulin levels because insulin tells the body to store fat, snacking in between meals increases insulin, so if you find your not able to get to lunchtime without snacking add some more fat to your breakfast and the same for lunch if you are finding that you are hungry before tea time add more fat at lunchtime.
-The rule of thumb for the keto way of eating is that we only eat when hungry so if you wake up in the morning and are not hungry feel free to skip breakfast, this helps with insulin and keeping it lower.
+* Please note that we do not recommend snacking in between meals we want to lower insulin levels because insulin tells the body to store fat, snacking in between meals increases insulin, so if you find you’re not able to get to lunchtime without snacking add some more fat to your breakfast and the same for lunch if you are finding that you are hungry before tea time add more fat at lunchtime.

-We are all guilty of this whether it is grabbing a left over chicken nugget off the kids dinner plate or a chocolate offered to you by a friend, you just go ahead and do it before you even realise you did it, its time to break the habits that we have created for so many years and think about everything we put in our mouths.
+We are all guilty of this whether it is grabbing a leftover chicken nugget off the kid’s dinner plate or chocolate offered to you by a friend, you just go ahead and do it before you even realise you did it, it’s time to break the habits that we have created for so many years and think about everything we put in our mouths.

 Your brain will start to trick you saying well I’ve had one I may as well go ahead and have another, before you know it you have gobbled down half a box of chocolates and what started out as one slip up has now led to falling completely off the wagon, eating anything and everything just to feed those cravings.